yungtry/EFI/README.md

 ~~1.
 Disabled GTX 1060 - Root -> DeviceProperties -> Add -> `PciRoot(0x0)/Pci(0x3,0x1)/Pci(0x0,0x0)`~~

-1. If you use non-uefi gpu (such as GTX 670) as your main card, then enable CSM in your bios and add `npci=0x2000` to your boot arguments.
+1. If you use non-uefi gpu (such as GTX 670) as your main card, then enable CSM in your UEFI and add `npci=0x2000` to your boot arguments.
 2. Added built-in Realtek ethernet to make iServices work: Root -> DeviceProperties -> Add -> `PciRoot(0x0)/Pci(0x1,0x3)/Pci(0x0,0x2)/Pci(0x1,0x0)/Pci(0x0,0x0)`

 ## SSDTs